mybizz-site/phontrack/userdoc.md

 If you know a good and free ([as in "free speech"](https://www.gnu.org/philosophy/free-sw.en.html)) app which can log position to custom URL in background, [Create an issue](https://gitlab.com/eneiluj/phonetrack-oc/issues/new?issue%5Bassignee_id%5D=&issue%5Bmilestone_id%5D=) to let us know !

+Warning : part of what follows is extremely subjective.

 ## Recommended

 ### [PhoneTrack-Android](https://gitlab.com/eneiluj/phonetrack-android)